 Hundreds of messages from all over the world

 And postcards did come!
 I’ve never really counted them, but there must be hundreds, if not thousands.

 Trend Micro’s feature that should warn about dangerous websites is a disaster: it produces mindless false positives that take months to fix.
 This borders on reputation damage.

 Security is a delicate topic.
 A security company has to carry out assessments very carefully.
 The checks have to be accurate.
 False negatives, of course, render the service useless.
 False positives are a danger for the one who is falsely incriminated.
 So, there goes a big responsibility along with those security warnings.

-If you run your own website, you are used to find a lot of bots in the log of your server.
+If you run your website, you are used to find many bots in the log of your server.
 On some websites, the traffic from the bots and crawler amounts to more than 60 or 75 percent of all the traffic.
 This raises the questions: What are those bots doing on my page?

 Some of them are nice and pleasing.
 The bots of the search engine keep the search results on Google and Bing up to date.
 A lot of crawlers are on a spam mission and keep looking for mail addresses or forms to fill with their crap.

 I recently came across Googles Webmaster Tools.
 They reveal some activities the bots conduct.
 Even on this very site of no particular importance, Google comes by every day and takes a look at 500 pages in average, about 13 megabytes each day. „Crawler peep show“ weiterlesen

 I often get inquiries about Clickomania’s compatibility with new operating system versions.
 The short answer is that the game runs.
 The long answer contains various relativizations and limitations – and tips for solving problems.

 Time does not stand still, when it comes to operating systems.
 I sometimes get mails with questions about how to run Clickomania on Windows 7 or Windows Vista.